-The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the requirements of Uniform Guidance.
-Accordingly, this report is not suitable for any other purpose.
+The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of MDES' internal control or on compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering MDES' internal control and compliance.
+Accordingly, this communication is not suitable for any other purpose.

-BKD.LLP
+BKD,LLP